Straight Talk About Foundation Soils

 Backfilled Soils & Virgin Foundation Soils

 When your home was being built, contractors had to dig a big hole in the ground.
 This was created to make space for your basement.
-They dug up mounds of the hard-packed earth that was there — some of which may have laid there untouched for hundreds of years or more.
+They dug up mounds of the hard packed earth that was there — some of which may have laid there untouched for hundreds of years beforehand.

 What Causes Soils To Expand?